-Mr. Hoyt reports directly to and receives assignments from the Chief Probation Officer.
-He assumes primary responsibility for the day to day operations of the probation department, including oversight of supervision and institutional services.
-Additionally, he is charged with planning and participating in orientation and in-service training programs.
-Through a process known as PROBSTART (probation supervision through analysis, research, and training) he holds bi-annual accountability sessions with each division which are designed to ensure professional performance and compliance with established policies, procedures and rules.
-Lastly, he oversees resource development and utilization and acts as the frontline supervisor of all professional and clerical staff
+Deputy Chief Miller reports directly to and receives assignments from the Chief Probation Officer.
+Deputy Chief Miller assumes primary responsibility for the day to day operations of the probation department, including oversight of supervision and institutional services.
+Additionally, Deputy Chief Miller is charged with planning and participating in orientation and in-service training programs.
+Through a process known as PROBSTART (probation supervision through analysis, research, and training) Deputy Chief Miller holds bi-annual accountability sessions with each division which are designed to ensure professional performance and compliance with established policies, procedures and rules.
+Lastly, Deputy Chief Miller oversees resource development utilization and acts as the frontline supervisor of all professional and clerical staff

 This division is responsible for personnel issues and facilities and grant management.

 FACILITIES AND GRANT MANAGEMENT - Several staff who have other duties share the following responsibilities:

 This division consists of three (3) Administrative units along with the Fraud and ARD units.

 ADMINISTRATIVE SUPERVISION (AS) - The AS units supervise offenders who are predicted by the APPD Risk Tool to not commit any new offenses.
 The ratio of offender to officer is higher in these units with reduced reporting frequency.

 ACCELERATED REHABILITATIVE DISPOSITION (ARD) - ARD is a diversionary program available to certain first time non-violent offenders at the discretion of the District Attorney's Office.
 The ARD unit supervises all offenders in the ARD Program.